Stem Cells and

 One is the simple 361 registration, and the other is the complex 351 cell-drug approval.
 We only use your own stem cells (Autologous Stem Cells), which we use carefully so that we are compliant under Section 361 of the Public Health Service Act and the same day surgical exception.

 All of the orthopedic amniotic and cord products on the market today have the simple 361 registration, which, unlike a drug approval, requires no clinical trials or data.

 If they are live umbilical cord stem cells or live amniotic stem cells, then they do not meet Section 361 criteria and are not allowed.

 Currently, there are no live FDA approved or allowed umbilical cord, amniotic, placental or exosome products.
 If any provider or company that claims to use “FDA approved” live cord or live amniotic cells or any exosomes they are misleading you.
 The cells are either not live or not FDA approved (which requires Section 351 Registration.)

 In total, there are a few very FDA approved live stem cell products and these are only allowed for restricted use such as for bone marrow transplantation in severe end-stage cancer etc. The full list of FDA approved products is here.

-None of the FDA approved live cell products are live Umbilical Cord products or live Amniotic or live Placenta products or Exosomes and none of the approved live cell products are allowed for orthopedic use.
+None of the FDA approved live cell products are live Umbilical Cord products or live Amniotic or live Placenta products or Exosomes or Amniosomes and none of the approved live cell products are allowed for orthopedic use.

 The 351 Approval Process